-Brachytherapy reduced death rates in high-risk prostate cancer patients, study findsJanuary 25th, 2012 in Cancer /
+Brachytherapy reduced death rates in high-risk prostate cancer patients, study findsJanuary 25, 2012 in Medicine & Health / Cancer

 Brachytherapy for high-risk prostate cancers patients has historically been considered a less effective modality, but a new study from radiation oncologists at the Kimmel Cancer Center at Jefferson suggests otherwise.
 A population-based analysis looking at almost 13,000 cases revealed that men who received brachytherapy alone or in combination with external beam radiation therapy (EBRT) had significantly reduced mortality rates.

 Their findings are reported online January 23 in the International Journal of Radiation Oncology, Biology, Physics.

 Brachytherapy involves the precise placement of radiation sources directly at the site of a tumor and is typically used to treat low and intermediate risk prostate cancers.
 However, brachytherapy treatment for high-risk patients is less common and controversial, given in part to early retrospective studies that found it to be associated with lower cure rates compared to EBRT.

 Many experts believe that these early series were limited by poor brachytherapy technique, and that high-quality contemporary brachytherapy may be an effective tool against high-risk prostate cancer.